Newness alert: The Beauty Oil You Need For Your Pubes

 1. Oil Up

-"Cutting and shaving pubic hair will make the ends feel more scratchy and bristly in texture, so [one of] the benefits of leaving pubic hair long is that it feels soft," says New York City–based holistic gynecologist Dr. Eden Fromberg.
+"Cutting and shaving pubic hair will make the ends feel more scratchy and bristly in texture, so the benefits of leaving pubic hair long is that it feels soft," says New York City–based holistic gynecologist Dr. Eden Fromberg.

 Still, that doesn't mean you can't make things even silkier.